LD_PRELOAD: Making a Backdoor by Hijacking accept()

 make whats_my_ip

-That command should create the binary for the hello world program in the root of the repo directory as ./whats_my_ip.
+That command should create the binary for the program in the root of the repo directory as ./whats_my_ip.
 The output from that make command and a follow-up ls -l should show the following output:

 Running the What's My IP Server Without Injection